-- (1) An applicant is eligible for enlistment if he or she meets procurement physical fitness standards of Army Regulation 40-501, Department of Defense Instruction 6130.03 and added requirements of specific options for which they are enlisting.
-NPS applicants who have not been awarded a Military Occupation Specialty (MOS) must meet procurement physical fitness standards of Army Regulation 40-501. - (2) Waivers may be requested for medical defects, provided that the applicant is not under the care of a physician or taking medication for the defect. - (3) Waivers are not authorized for confirmed positive results for the presence of human immunodeficiency virus (HIV) or antibody (Army Regulation 40-501 and Army Regulation 600-110). - (4) Applicants are tested for the presence of alcohol and drugs.
-Applicants who refuse to submit to drug or alcohol testing will be denied further processing and enlistment (no waiver authorized). - (a) Applicant is eligible if drug and alcohol tests are negative. - (b) Applicant is authorized enlistment in the Delayed Entry Program (DEP)/ Delayed Status/ (DS) Delayed Training Program (DTP) pending drug test results, except applicants who previously tested positive for drugs that require a waiver. - (c) Applicants will be advised that they will be discharged if they test positive (laboratory-confirmed) for drugs.
+- (1) An applicant is eligible for enlistment if they meets procurement physical fitness standards of Army Regulation 40-501, Department of Defense Instruction 6130.03, and added requirements of specific option for which enlisting.
+NPS applicants who have not been awarded a Military Occupation Specialty (MOS) must meet procurement physical fitness standards of AR 40-501. - (2) Waivers may be requested for medical defects, provided the applicant is not under the care of a physician or taking medication for the defect. - (3) Waivers are not authorized for confirmed positive results for the presence of human immunodeficiency virus (HIV) or antibody (AR 40-501 and AR 600-110). - (4) Applicants are tested for the presence of alcohol and drugs.
+Applicants who refuse to submit to drug or alcohol testing will be denied further processing and enlistment (no waiver authorized). - (a) Applicant is eligible if drug and alcohol tests are negative. - (b) Applicant is authorized enlistment in the Delayed Entry Program (DEP)/ delayed status/ Delayed Training Program (DTP) pending drug test results, except applicants who previously tested positive for drugs that require a waiver. - (c) Applicants will be advised that they will be discharged if they test positive (laboratory-confirmed) for drugs.